 Employment law reforms: Preparing for change

-Accompanying its employment law reforms, the government is also looking to tackle economic inactivity and bet Britain working.
+Accompanying its employment law reforms, the government is also looking to tackle economic inactivity and get Britain working.
 You can read more here.
+You can also keep track of the government's reforms on immigration.

-While we now have the ERA, it remains more important than ever for employers to keep track of the changes and stay ahead of what these may mean for its business as we now expect a large number of the measures to be consulted on and detailed regulations to be published.
+It remains more important than ever for employers to keep track of the changes and stay ahead of what these may mean for their business.
+The government is now actively consulting on a number of measures set out in the ERA and in some cases we are waiting for detailed regulations to be published.

 Next Steps